ktchu/STEAM-Garden/meanderings/2022-09-17-Geometric-Bounds-for-Blades-Formed-From-Nearly-Orthogonal-Bases.md

 when $s \epsilon \le 1$.

-Combining this bound with the corollary to Lemma 1 leads to
+Combining this bound with the Corollary 1.1 leads to

 $$
 \frac{\sin^2 \theta_S}{\cos^2 \phi_i}